fathimakm/learn_security_with-me/basics.md

 ##### HTTP Headers
 used by the client and server to specify additional information (in request requirements of the client is send)

+connection: close // ends the tcp connection after sending request. pragma header tells the client not to store the response within the browser cache x- powered by : php/5.2.4 tells which server side language is processing your requests options method is used to obtain http methods that are available for a specefic path or resource upgrade insecure requests: 1 -> upgrades http to https if possible